kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -c
 When a context rule defines values for an object (objectValue), check if the value of each object is within the allowed set of values.

--D -q -v
-Verbosity of the output:

--   -D - Debug mode gives the most amount of information.

--   -q - Quiet mode gives no output, errors are only indicated via the return code.

--   -v - Verbose mode lists the overall success/failure of all checks.

 -f
 Output only the filenames of CSDB objects with BREX/SNS errors.